mfractor/mfractor.github.io/docs/linker/linker-intellisense.md

-!!! quote "Use linker.xml IntelliSense to exclude assemblies, classes or members from the Xamarin linker"
+!!! quote "Using the Linker.xml IntelliSense to exclude assemblies, classes or members from the Xamarin linker"

 ## Introduction

 ## Linker IntelliSense